tonykoop/ashiko-drum-workshop/README.md

 ## What this is

 An archive of the engineering and process documentation behind a workshop I designed and led at a Minneapolis makerspace in January 2015.
-Eight friends — most of whom had never used a table saw or a wood lathe — built sixteen full-scale ashiko hand drums together over several weeks.
+Seven friends — most of whom had never used a table saw or a wood lathe — built sixteen full-scale ashiko hand drums together over several weeks.

 This repository contains the things we needed to make that work: bills of material, CAD geometry, custom lathe-fixture drawings, the table-saw sled jig used for compound stave cuts, per-builder customization, and photos from the build.
 It is part build log, part teaching artifact, part portfolio piece.